-We often face the question whether robotics and Artificial Intelligence are the same thing or one of it is a subset of another.
-Let us find out below, the difference between robotics and artificial intelligence
+We often face the question whether Robotics and Artificial Intelligence are the same thing or one of it is a subset of another.
+Let’s deep dive to understand the difference between robotics and artificial intelligence.

 Of course, it is a work of fiction!
 While artificial intelligence is getting more and more real with each passing day, we are still far from creating robots that match the fiction.
 The closest we have come is with Hanson Robotics “Sophia” (a humanoid robot capable of showing human characteristics).
 Also, think of Siri or Watson as apps that humans can interact with in their own natural language.
 The app has a complex algorithm and a natural language interface to give a human-like interaction.

 With all the new advancements in robotic processes and artificial intelligence, the fine line between the two is blurring at a fast rate and confusing people.
 For us, who deal with AI, there is no confusion.

 In this guide, we will take a closer look at artificial intelligence, robotics and what distinguishes them.
 Let’s get our basics right.

 So, Are Robotics and AI the Same Thing?

 NO. They aren’t.
 In fact, they are two entirely separate fields of engineering.

 However, artificial intelligence and robotics combine to create “Artificially Intelligent Robots” and that is why people tend to get confused and use it interchangeably.

 AI refers to the intelligence exhibited by machines or robots (like, problem solving and learning) using techniques or algorithms like search, logic, if-then rules, decision trees and machine learning (including deep learning).
 In short, AI has the ability to tackle learning, problem-solving, language processing and logical/analytical reasoning.